Command Menu

 • Wait for the backend to start.

-• Port 8000 already in use?
+• Port 8000 in use?
 Cool, we'll use 8001.
-Now your API calls fail.
+Now your API calls all fail silently.

-The "Benefits" of Reflex Over React
+The Definitive List of Benefits of Reflex Over React

-1. You can write "Python" instead of JavaScript.
+1. You write "Python" instead of JavaScript.

 2. ...

 3. That's it.
-That's the list.

 That's the full value proposition.

 Except you're not actually writing Python.
 You're writing React component trees using Python syntax.
-You still have to think in components, props, and state hooks.
+You still think in components.
+You still manage state like hooks.
 You still write Tailwind strings.
-The only thing that changed is the language you're doing it in, and that language is demonstrably worse at this specific task because it wasn't built for the DOM.
+The only real change is the language — and that language is demonstrably worse at this specific task because it wasn't designed for the DOM.

 • Slower build times (you run Python AND Node)

-• A massive abstraction layer you cannot debug
+• A massive abstraction layer you cannot debug when it breaks

 React vs Reflex